hadronized/blog/Luminance_Vertex_Arrays.md

 data a :. b = a :. b

 infixr 6 :.

+-- a :. b is isomorphic to (a,b)
+-- a :. b :. c is isomorphic to (a,b,c)

+newtype Fix f = Fix (f (Fix f)) -- from Control.Monad.Fix type Inf a = Fix ((:.) a) -- infinite tuple!
 ```

-Pretty simple, but way much powerful than the regular, monomorphic tuples.
+Pretty simple, but way more powerful than the regular, monomorphic tuples.
 As
 you can see, `(:.)` is a right-associative.
 That means that
 `a :. b :. c = a :. (b :. c)`.